Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 * WooCommerce High-Performance Order Storage compatible
 * WooCommerce Checkout Block compatible

+= Do you also sell to businesses in other European Union countries? =

+Get to know [VAT Number and EU VIES Validation for WooCommerce](https://wbds.pt/buv), our premium plugin for the whole European Union.
+It collects the customer VAT identification number, pre-validates it on your own server, confirms it against VIES and removes VAT on qualifying intra-EU B2B orders.

+It is a replacement for this plugin rather than an add-on to it, and its Zero-Touch Migration reads the numbers this plugin has already stored, so there is nothing to export, import or schedule: the numbers convert themselves as customers come back.

+[Launch offer](https://wbds.pt/buv): 50% off the first year, or 25% off a lifetime licence.

 = Are you already issuing automatic invoices on your WooCommerce store? =

 If not, get to know our new plugin: [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/)

 == Already know our other WooCommerce (premium) plugins? ==

+* [VAT Number and EU VIES Validation for WooCommerce](https://wbds.pt/buv) - Collect and validate VAT identification numbers for the whole European Union, confirm them against VIES and remove VAT on qualifying intra-EU B2B orders
 * [Portuguese Postcodes for WooCommerce](https://nakedcatplugins.com/product/portuguese-postcodes-for-woocommerce-technical-support/) - Automatic filling of the address details at the checkout, including street name and neighborhood, based on the postal code
 * [Invoicing with InvoiceXpress for WooCommerce](https://invoicewoo.com/) - Automatically issue invoices directly from the WooCommerce order
 * [DPD Portugal for WooCommerce](https://nakedcatplugins.com/product/dpd-portugal-for-woocommerce/) - Create shipping and return guide in the DPD webservice directly from the WooCommerce order